 It is essential that you choose non-toxic dyes while partaking in this hobby.
 Otherwise, it may be detrimental to your pet’s health.

 You might have heard of people keeping bonsais and pruning them to relax and create some zen, and that’s great.
 But did you know you could take it to the extreme?
 Some people like to prune fruit trees, or sometimes just bushes and shrubs, and make decorative shapes with them.
 Pruning not only helps keep trees healthy and beautiful, but it also provides the same type of concentration and trance-like state for people who enjoy pruning bonsais.
 Just on a larger scale.
+If you need to hire a professional to help with the trimming or pruning, that can be arranged and still help you enjoy your newfound hobby.
 We think it’s pretty cool.

 5. Soap Carving